What You Need to Know About Microsoft Entra

 Some concluding thoughts

-By bringing Azure AD, Entra Permissions Management, and Entra Verified ID together, Microsoft is helping customers align with a Zero Trust Framework.
-The goal is to protect all cloud resources under a single Azure Identity control plane.
+By bringing Microsoft Entra ID, Entra Permissions Management, and Entra Verified ID together, Microsoft is helping customers align with a Zero Trust Framework.
+The goal is to protect all cloud resources under a single Entra Identity control plane.

 If you’re wondering about licensing, know that products within Microsoft Entra are available for sale but there is no Entra bundle to purchase.
-Additionally, the Azure AD offering does not change.
+Additionally, the Microsoft Entra ID offering does not change.
 Permissions Management will reach general availability soon and is available to all customers.

 If your organization is looking for guidance around the solutions included in Microsoft Entra, please contact Oxford Computer Group.
 We’d be delighted to help.